Last edits 8/27/22, additional links & quotes added, minor grammatical edits

 You Knew the Risks

-As you can see there are stark differences between what ECT promoters say compared to what Somatics, LLC, says in their update and the Thymatron manual.
-To say we knew what we were getting into based on the information we were given by our doctors is laughable.
+As you can see, there are stark differences between what ECT promoters say compared to what Somatics, LLC, says in their update and the Thymatron manual.
+To say we knew what we were getting into based on the information our doctors gave us is laughable.

 With my shoulder surgery, I had months to practice managing life with a disability.
 ECT recipients are blindsided with no way to prepare or cope with life after ECT treatment.

 Secondary side-effects to undiagnosed, untreated ECT-induced brain damage can include loss of:

 - Education & employment

 - Memories & far-reaching consequences to one’s sense of self when they are lost

 Most of us didn’t know of ECT’s true risks, let alone the secondary risks accompanying undiagnosed, untreated brain damage.

 I’ve met hundreds of disabled ECT recipients and read thousands of personal accounts.
 Not one consented to follow disability-related issues: